 Christ, as a principle, is within each of us.
-Our Inner Christ needs to learn to conquer this intellect that we have, and to use it for the wellbeing for humanity.
+Our Inner Christ needs to learn to conquer this intellect that we have, and to use it for the well-being of humanity.
 Repeating the quote we gave earlier, "For the mind which follows in the wake of the wandering senses, carries away his discrimination as the wind (carries away) a boat on the waters."
 Our inner divinity must control this intellect that we have.
 But, of course, we learn to do that by cooperating with that inner presence, inner principle, through practices like meditation.

 The Divine Philosophy of the Being

 To conclude this lecture, we will talk about a quote given by Samael Aun Weor, in his book, Igneous Rose.
 In this book, he sums up the essence of this course we have been giving.
 We have talked about how philosophy is based on the senses, beliefs about who we are, but is not grounded on facts, experience, on the truth.
 So, we must learn to access that truth within us, by learning to direct our attention, by awakening our potential, our consciousness.